nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 # About the Docs

-This API documentation provides prose in the central column, using the left collumn to highlight usage and code.
+This API documentation provides prose in the central column, using the left column to highlight usage and code.

 Note that, due to some of the long URLs and query examples, the lines in the examples are broken up -- this is done for the sake of visiability